William turns down Mr Motivator’s unitard offer as fitness guru is made an MBE

 The fitness instructor, 69, ran online home exercises during the lockdown.

-The Duke of Cambridge has urged Mr Motivator to “keep what your doing going” – but turned down the offer of one of his trademark lycra outfits.
+The Duke of Cambridge has urged Mr Motivator to “keep what you’re doing going” – but turned down the offer of one of his trademark lycra outfits.

 William’s words of praise came as he made the TV workout coach an MBE for his services to health and fitness.